Mayor's Office Fellowship Program

 - Create new programs that connect City residents with the great cultural resources of Chicago

 (Note: In-person tours, speakers, and events may be limited based on COVID-19 restrictions)

 Mayoral Fellows will earn $20/hour working full-time for 11 weeks.

-Download the flyer to learn more.
+- Download the flyer to learn more.

-View the 2019 "New Ideas" book generated by the Class of 2019 fellows.
+- View the "New Ideas" books generated by previous classes of fellows.

 The Chicago Mayor’s Office seeks a well-rounded cohort comprising Fellows with expertise in areas such as public policy, urban planning, public health, law, business, social work, or computer science.
 Graduate students from all disciplines are encouraged to apply.